-Furthermore, Family First Intervention recognizes the fact that suboxone and other drugs used in medical tapers AND in maintenance therapy can be more addictive than opioids the addicted individual may be using – such as heroin, oxycontin, or other prescription opioid drugs.
-This is why any use of Suboxone should be carefully monitored by a trusted individual, and the use of the drugs should be only with the intent of tapering down dosages and eventually using no drugs whatsoever.
+Furthermore, Family First Intervention recognizes that Suboxone (aka buprenorphine) and other drugs used in medical tapers AND in maintenance therapy can be more addictive than the opioid the individual first became addicted to – such as heroin, oxycontin or other prescription painkillers.
+This is why any use of Suboxone should be carefully monitored by a trusted team, and the use of the drug should be only with the intent of tapering down the dose and until the person is on no drugs whatsoever.

 Is Suboxone for Opioid Use Disorder Safe?

 Family First Intervention also recognizes that there have been many reckless practices regarding the use of Suboxone in certain clinics and so-called “recovery programs.”
 Some heroin addiction treatment programs have started patients on extremely high doses of Suboxone and/or methadone.
 These programs have been known to give patients as much as 14 to 16 milligrams of buprenorphine or 150 to 300 milligrams of methadone when, in actuality, much lower doses would suffice.

 As for opioid maintenance programs, we believe that Suboxone use may be the best option for some – but certainly not all – heroin addiction cases.
 Opioid maintenance programs that involve long-term use of Suboxone or methadone should be reserved only for the harm-reduction properties they are renowned for.

 People who have had chronic relapses and IV drug users are examples of high-risk individuals who could benefit from opioid maintenance, since the threat of overdose and death without this therapy is very high.

 Detox and tapering off opioid addiction are where the real benefits of Suboxone come into play.
 As mentioned earlier, the long-term use of Suboxone can either be beneficial or detrimental to a loved one’s recovery – depending on many factors.